1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 At this point it has to be mentioned, that obviously two different versions of the QAA75 are available: the already mentioned room unit QAA75.61x and the different looking QAA75.91x.
 Whenever I'm referring to the "QAA75" in this manual, I mean the above described model QAA75.61x.

 The QAA75.91x seems to offer the same functionality like the QAA75.61x, but it seems to be used only with some types of heating systems by certain manufacturers (e.g. Broetje WMS/WMC C, BMK B, BMR B and Baxi Luna Platinum+).
-At these types of heating systems, it seems to be used as the operator unit which is located at the housing of the heating system itself, but (in conjunction with an optional adapter, e.g. Broetje "ISR RGA") could also be used as a room unit.
-In that case it seems to be still used as the operator unit, just with the additional benefit of the functions of a room unit.
+At these types of heating systems, it seems to be used as the operating unit which is located at the housing of the heating system itself, but (in conjunction with an optional adapter, e.g. Broetje "ISR RGA") could also be used as a room unit.
+In that case it seems to be still used as the operating unit, just with the additional benefit of the functions of a room unit.

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/qaa75911.jpg">

-*A QAA75.91x operator unit, with optional equipment useable as a room unit.*
+*A QAA75.91x operating unit, with optional equipment useable as a room unit.*

 ---

 ### 3.6.3 QAA74
 The QAA74 is a pretty new type of room unit at the market, which should/will replace the QAA75 in long term.
 At Broetje it's called "ISR RGP" (room unit premium), at Siemens "UI400".
 It is equipped with a 3,8" LCD display and a turn/push button for control purposes.
-Within some specific types of heating system, it's also used as the main operator unit, named AVS74.
+Within some specific types of heating system, it's also used as the main operating unit, named AVS74.

 ---
 ### 3.6.4 Broetje IDA